Today we're chatting with Shreyas, our second youngest software engineer!

 Basically, I solve technical issues and demands as a software engineer.
 In the back-end function I worked for examples at the “My Quotes” section and also the invoicing process.
 The invoicing feature is probably one of my favorite projects so far as we built it from scratch and includes a number of components such as OCR (Optical Character Recognition), human intelligence, finance knowledge, and more.

-Generally, I work on improving the quality of our software every day.
+Generally, I work on improving the quality of our supply chain software every day.
 Apart from coding to achieve these things I also try to learn as much as possible in interesting fields such as domain knowledge or leadership.

 You’ve worked in a couple of different companies and with a lot of colleagues from university whom are working in different companies in India and elsewhere.
 What do you think makes working at Logward special?